 Fall Colors Walk, Camp Polk Meadow Preserve

-Join the Deschutes Land Trust and Carol Wall on a fall hike at Camp Polk Meadow Preserve.
+Join the Deschutes Land Trust and Jane Meissner on a fall hike at Camp Polk Meadow Preserve.
 Explore this historic meadow while taking in the beautiful fall colors of aspen and cottonwood.
-Learn about the human and natural history of one of Central Oregon's oldest places that has transitioned over the years from an army outpost to a restoration site.
+Learn about the ecology of the meadow and how the Land Trust has worked to restore it for fish and wildlife.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route

-Hike Rating: This is a moderate, ~2 mile hike.
-Portions will be on bark-chipped trails and through a grassy meadow.
+Hike Rating: This is a moderate, ~3 mile hike-off trail and through grassy meadows.

-Route: This hike will start at the Camp Polk Meadow Preserve kiosk, follow the bark-chipped trail and then venture off-trail into the meadow.
-Terrain will be uneven at times.
+Route: This hike will start at the Camp Polk Meadow Preserve kiosk.
+We will venture off-trail into the meadow.
+Terrain will be uneven.

 What to Bring